1918 SEARS HOUSE

 Picture

-Sears shipped approximately 30,000 pieces of building supplies.
+Sears shipped approximately 30,000 pieces of building supplies,

 Picture

-Photograph taken by my Mother.
+Photograph by my mother.

 Picture